Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Yeah, yeah.

-Uh it's it's a strange way of pursuing the pensioner vote.
+It's a strange way of pursuing the pensioner vote.

-Um, but it also misidentifies the nature of the political problem.
+But it also misidentifies the nature of the political problem.

 The nature of the political problem is that young men in this country have zero opportunities.

-And that is why you're seeing this anger, and that is why you're seeing this reaction.
+And that is why you're seeing this anger and that is why you're seeing this reaction.

 And so trying to appeal even harder to pensioners isn't going to solve any of the structural issues that are keeping young men from getting married, forming families, owning houses, having good paying jobs.

-That's what's what he's missing.
+That's what he's missing.

-No, they don't want a Tory 2.0, they want something fairly radically different.
+No, they don't want a Tory 2.0.

-I'm I'm I'm willing to be a little bit tolerant, but you have to offer us some red meat.
+I'm willing to be a little bit tolerant, but you have to offer us some red meat.

-Don't take the risks, see what the public receives well, and if the public receives it well, then adopt it as your policy.
+And if the public receives it well, then adopt it as your policy.

 Right.